 Between May and July each year, huge shoals of sardines move into the coastal waters of southern KwaZulu Natal in what is known to locals as The Sardine Run.
 It’s the marine equivalent of the annual migration of the wildebeest in the Masai Mara.

 Indeed KwaZulu Natal is the perfect destination for an affordable family holiday, with a great combination of bush, berg and beach at this time of year.

 For other beach options to combine with your East or Southern Africa safari, consider the Seychelles and Mauritius in this dry month.

 At this time of year in Rwanda and Uganda, you’ll experience the coolest nights, the mildest days and the least rain – perfect conditions for gorilla trekking!

 Our Where to go in Africa series is by Cedarberg Africa

-Cedarberg Africa is a travel and safari company specializing in African tailor-made itineraries.
+Cedarberg Africa is a travel and safari company specialising in African tailor-made itineraries.
 We have special rates with all the hotels and game lodges.
 Booking through us will cost no more than booking direct, and sometimes less.
 So our expertise and knowledge comes at no extra cost to you!